At a glance

 Consuming alcohol on an empty stomach causes rapid intestinal alcohol absorption, amplifying the dehydrating effects of alcohol.

-Consuming a meal containing plenty of healthy fats before drinking buffers alcohol absorption and allows more time to process and detoxify alcohol, which helps prevent dehydration.
+Consuming a meal containing plenty of healthy fats before drinking buffers alcohol absorption and allows more time to process and detoxify alcohol, which can help prevent dehydration.

 2. Don’t drink during a workout